jqhoogland/rationalia-starter/LW/Posts/The Logical Fallacy of Generalization from Fictional Evidence.md

 chapter: null
 synchedAt: '2022-08-30T08:17:38.505Z'
 ---

-# The Logical Fallacy of Generalization from Fictional Evidence
+# The Logical Fallacy of Generalization From Fictional Evidence